Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Conclusion and Future Directions

 where $N$ is the normal of $G$, see \cite{MooreQsymmetries}.
 There have been works in this direction recently, see \cite{Wan:2023nqe, CPTwang}, where the $CR_iT$ over Majorana fermions and its group extensions with the fermionic parity $(-1)^F$ has been studied for free theories in various spacetimes.
 It would also be interesting to figure out the $CR_iT$ group extension for interacting theories of simplest spinors and massive higher spins.
 Moreover, the group extensions were constructed for conventional $C, R_i, T$.
 The unconventional $C, R_i, T$, which, as we have studied in section \ref{sec:unconventionalCRT}, can lead to different possible group extensions which are absent in the case of conventional $C, R_i, T$.
 We hope to address some of these issues in the near future.\\

 \textbf{Acknowledgment:} We thank Mahesh KNB, R. Loganayagam, and Arnab Priya Saha for their helpful discussions, without which this work would have been incomplete.
-We thank Mahesh KNB, Shaunak Patharkar, Raj Patil, Manav Shah, Arnab Priya Saha, and Rahul Shaw for their valuable comments on the draft.
+We thank Mahesh KNB, Shaunak Patharkar, Raj Patil, Manav Shah, Arnab Priya Saha, Rahul Shaw, and Mrityunjay Verma for their valuable comments on the draft.
 KC acknowledges the support of the South African Research Chairs Initiative (SARChI) of the Department of Science and Innovation and the National Research Foundation.
 KC and AR would like to thank IMSC, Chennai, for their warm hospitality during the initial stage of this work.
 AK would like to thank ICTS for their hospitality during his visit, where discussions regarding the work initiated with R. Loganayagam.
 AK would also like to thank IISER Bhopal for supporting his research through the fellowship for PhD students.
 AY would like to thank IISERB for hospitality during his MS thesis, where some of the work had been done\footnote{Unpublished work \cite{AmeyMSthesis}.
 Expressions of bosonic tree amplitudes due to fermionic higher spin exchanges in $D=4$ spacetime were also included in the work.}.
 We thank the members of \href{https://sites.google.com/iiserb.ac.in/iiserbstrings/home}{strings@iiserb}, Department of Physics, IISERB, for providing a vibrant atmosphere.
+We thank the anonymous referees for suggesting various improvements.

 Finally, we are grateful to the people of India for their generous funding for research in basic sciences.